pwinckles/jdbc-gen/README.md

 `jdbc-gen` uses compile-time annotation processing to generate simple JDBC database access classes.
 It only supports basic CRUD operations on single-table entities.
 It does not model entity relationships or operate on aggregates.

-Its niche is executing simple DB operations without the weight and baggage of a proper ORM, the tediousness of JDBC, and does not use runtime reflection.
+Its niche is executing simple DB operations without the weight and baggage of a proper ORM or the tediousness of JDBC.
+It does not use runtime reflection, and has no dependencies.

 ## Dependencies